hallorant/bigmit/model1usb/README.md

   Mav).
 Memory is socketed (thank goodness) so this is easy to install.
 Ensure what you buy is in a 16-pin DIP package.
 Also if you upgraded a CoCo 2 from 16K to 64K, the 16K memory you took out is 4517 memory (and will work).
-Further, if you have done the Rosser 64K memory-in-the-keyboard you are all set.
+Further, if you have done the Rosser 64K in-the-keyboard you are all set.
 Rosser's modification already converted your memory to 6665 chips which only require 5V.

 * **(OPTION GOOD)** A 14-pin DIP socket and a 14-pin DIP 7 position switch.
 I'll show